Midi Quest 10

 Midi Quest was first released in 1989 for DOS, the AMIGA, and ATARI ST platforms and is the oldest actively supported software dedicated to getting the most from your MIDI hardware.
 And, Midi Quest was based on a previous 5 years experience creating software to support specific instruments such as the DX7, DX7II, D-50, M1, K1, and many others.
 And before that?
 Well, before that there was no MIDI.

-Midi Quest continues to lead the way with both Intel and PPC versions for the Macintosh, the only 32-bit editor/librarian supporting Windows 7, Vista and XP and the first and only Windows 64-bit hardware virtualizer and editor/librarian software along with the only x64 plug-in software available for your instruments.
+Midi Quest XL continues to lead the way with the first Windows 64-bit hardware virtualizer and editor/librarian software along with the only x64 plug-in software available for your instruments.
 When you go x64, Midi Quest is ready.
 Watch for more innovations from Sound Quest in the future...

 If you have a question and can't find the answer, please send an email to firstname.lastname@example.org and we'll be happy to provide an answer.